alexpermiakov/simple-react-notifications/README.md

 ### Animation

-First, define you css-animation somewhere in your .css file:
+First, define the css-animation somewhere in your .css file:

 ```css
 @keyframes fadeIn {